-I. PROCESS
+Process

-A. In order to pursue a special major, a student should petition the Committee on Academic Procedure no later than the spring semester of her/his sophomore year, thereby providing her/him adequate time to pursue advanced work in her/his selected area(s).

-B. An interested student must consult with her/his academic adviser and with faculty members appropriate to the discipline involved in the proposed special major program.
+- 1. In order to pursue a special major, a student should petition the Committee on Academic Procedure no later than the spring semester of her or his sophomore year, thereby providing adequate time to pursue advanced work in the selected area(s). - 2.
+An interested student must consult with her or his academic adviser and with faculty members appropriate to the discipline involved in the proposed special major program.
 A full-time faculty member must agree to serve as the faculty director of the special major.
-The faculty director will counsel the student throughout the completion of the special major and supervise the student's capstone experience.

-C. A letter from the faculty director must accompany the petition and should offer some evaluation of the student's ability and motivation to complete the program, as well as speak to the soundness of the proposed program.

-D. Once the special major requirements have been approved by the Committee on Academic Procedure, no changes can be made without the committee's approval.

-E. Exceptions to any standard outlined in the special majors policy must be justified in writing to the Committee on Academic Procedure and approved by the committee.
+The faculty director will counsel the student throughout the completion of the special major and supervise the student's capstone experience. - 3.
+A letter from the faculty director must accompany the petition and should offer some evaluation of the student's ability and motivation to complete the program and should speak to the soundness of the proposed program. - 4.
+Once the special major requirements have been approved by the Committee on Academic Procedure, no changes can be made without the committee's approval. - Exceptions to any standard outlined in the special majors policy must be justified in writing to the Committee on Academic Procedure and approved by the committee.

-II.
-REQUIREMENTS
+Requirements

-A. Requests to pursue a special major must include
+Requests to pursue a special major must include:

-1. A statement regarding the specific educational goals to be achieved in which the special major better satisfies these objectives than existing majors do.

-2. An outline of the program in terms of courses of instruction.
+- A statement regarding the specific educational goals to be achieved in which the special major better satisfies these objectives than existing majors do. - An outline of the program in terms of courses of instruction.
 These courses must reflect four components:

-a.
-An interdisciplinary focus: The courses selected must ensure that the program of study include courses from fields related to the subject of the special major.

-b.
-Sequencing: A two-year tentative schedule prepared in consultation with the appropriate major area director(s) must be outlined, demonstrating how the courses will be completed.

-c.
-Rigor: At least 40 semester hours must be listed.
+- An interdisciplinary focus The courses selected must ensure that the program of study includes courses from fields related to the subject of the special major. - Sequencing A two-year tentative schedule must be outlined - in consultation with the appropriate major area director(s) - that demonstrates how the courses will be completed. - 3.
+Rigor At least 13 credits must be listed.
 However, in many cases, the number of course credits required will be higher.
-At least 18 semester hours must be at the 200 level and at least nine semester hours at the 300 level.
-At least 18 semester hours must be in the same discipline.
-No more than 50 percent of the course credits selected for the special major may be taken outside the institution.

-d.
-Capstone experience: The special major must include a culminating senior experience, chosen in consultation with the faculty director of the special major.
+At least six credits must be at the 200-level and at least three credits at the 300-level.
+At least four credits must be in the same discipline.
+No more than 50 percent of the course credits selected for the special major may be taken outside the institution. - 4.
+Capstone experience The special major must include a culminating senior experience, chosen in consultation with the faculty director of the special major.
 Examples can include, but are not limited to, a thesis, internship, creative project or portfolio.